emmajanedrews/base-template/_posts/2017-09-25-why-you-should-know-about-real-estate-cryptocurrencies.md

 In case you haven’t heard already, cryptocurrencies are meeting the world of real estate investing.
 It's a very exciting prospect, so let me explain what’s going on.

-Cryptocurrencies are very much like regular money in that you can use them to pay for many things. **The best-known cryptocurrency right now is bitcoin.**At the moment, you can use bitcoin to buy software on the Microsoft site, to book a plane ticket on Expedia, or even to withdraw actual dollars from a number of bitcoin ATMs around the country.
+Cryptocurrencies are very much like regular money in that you can use them to pay for many things. **The best-known cryptocurrency right now is bitcoin.&nbsp;**At the moment, you can use bitcoin to buy software on the Microsoft site, to book a plane ticket on Expedia, or even to withdraw actual dollars from a number of bitcoin ATMs around the country.

 The value of bitcoin has been growing explosively over the past 12 months, and it recently crossed a symbolic threshold: One bitcoin is now worth more than an ounce of gold.
 At the same time, cryptocurrencies and regular money are very different.
 Cryptocurrencies are not issued by the government and are not backed by any real asset.